topolvm/topolvm/docs/proposals/multiple-volumegroups.md

 1. Prepare a configuration file for `lvmd`. (see [Device class setting](#device-class-setting))
 1. Replace `lvmd` binary and restart `lvmd.service`.
 1. Update container images for TopoLVM.
-1. Add the name of device class to StorageClass resources and ephemeral inline volumes. (optional)
+1. Add the name of device class to StorageClass resources. (optional)